ncatlab/nlab-content/pages/7/2/8/3/3827/content.md

 ## Idea

-An **autonomous double category** is a (usually pseudo) [[double category]] which is [[monoidal double category|symmetric monoidal]], and in which every object has an assigned [[dualizable object|dual]] in the "proarrow" direction.
+A **compact double category** is a (usually pseudo) [[double category]] which is [[monoidal double category|symmetric monoidal]], and in which every object has an assigned [[dualizable object|dual]] in the "proarrow" direction (as in a [[compact closed category]]).
 The basic example is the double category $\underline{Cat}$ of categories, functors, and [[profunctors]], in which the dual of a category is its [[opposite category]].

 On this page, we will draw the "functor" direction horizontally and the "profunctor" direction vertically.
-Thus, in an autonomous double category, every object has a vertical dual.
+Thus, in a compact double category, every object has a vertical dual.

-Note that if an autonomous double category is a [[proarrow equipment]], then its [[vertical bicategory]] is a [[symmetric monoidal bicategory]], which is moreover an [[autonomous bicategory]].
-However, saying that a double category is autonomous says more than this: it says that the vertical duals are assigned in a horizontally functorial way.
+Note that if a compact double category is a [[proarrow equipment]], then its [[vertical bicategory]] is a [[symmetric monoidal bicategory]], which is moreover an [[autonomous bicategory]].
+However, saying that a double category is compact says more than this: it says that the vertical duals are assigned in a horizontally functorial way.
 Just as duals in a monoidal category are characterized up to isomorphism, duals in an autonomous bicategory are characterized up to equivalence, which in this case would mean *vertical* equivalence.
 But equivalence in the bicategory $Prof$ of categories and profunctors is a weaker notion than [[equivalence of categories]], so just saying that $C^{op}$ is a dual of $C$ in $Prof$ does not characterize $C^{op}$ up to equivalence, only up to [[Morita equivalence]] (i.e. equivalence of [[Cauchy completion]]s).
-The extra structure (not merely extra properties) of the autonomous double category $\underline{Cat}$ includes the specification of $C^{op}$ up to equivalence (i.e., horizontal equivalence), along with all the attendant structure.
+The extra structure (not merely extra properties) of the compact double category $\underline{Cat}$ includes the specification of $C^{op}$ up to equivalence (i.e., horizontal equivalence), along with all the attendant structure.

-Likewise, an **autonomous virtual double category** is a [[virtual double category]] which is autonomous in a similar sense: it has a monoidal structure and functorially assigned duals.
+Likewise, a **compact virtual double category** is a [[virtual double category]] which is compact in a similar sense: it has a monoidal structure and functorially assigned duals.
 Note that in order to match with our conventions on this page, the role of vertical and horizontal cells in a virtual double category is flipped from the choices made at [[virtual double category]], and the cells must be transposed and have their multi-sources on the left, rather than the top.

-By contrast, in a **virtually autonomous virtual double category**, the monoidal and autonomous structure has also been "virtualized": rather than coming equipped with a horizontally functorial tensor product, in such a virtual double category there are also horizontal arrows with multi-sources that are finite lists of objects with variance, such as $(A,B^{op},C)$.
-We can also have a **virtually autonomous double category** which is an honest double category, but whose monoidal and autonomous structure is only virtual.
+By contrast, in a **virtually compact virtual double category**, the monoidal and compact structure has also been "virtualized": rather than coming equipped with a horizontally functorial tensor product, in such a virtual double category there are also horizontal arrows with multi-sources that are finite lists of objects with variance, such as $(A,B^{op},C)$.
+We can also have a **virtually compact double category** which is an honest double category, but whose monoidal and compact structure is only virtual.

-Finally, if an autonomous double category or virtual category is a [[proarrow equipment]] or a [[virtual equipment]], we of course call it an **autonomous (virtual) proarrow equipment**.
+Finally, if a compact double category or virtual category is a [[proarrow equipment]] or a [[virtual equipment]], we of course call it a **compact (virtual) proarrow equipment**.

 ## Definition